-CCAD’s 12 undergraduate majors are Advertising & Graphic Design, Animation, Comics & Narrative Practice, Contemporary Crafts, Fashion Design, Film & Video, Fine Arts, History of Art & Visual Culture, Illustration, Industrial Design, Interior Architecture & Design, and Photography.
-CCAD also offers a Master of Fine Arts in Visual Arts: New Projects and a Masters of Design in Integrative Design.
+CCAD’s 13 undergraduate majors are Advertising & Graphic Design, Animation, Comics & Narrative Practice, Contemporary Crafts, Fashion Design, Film & Video, Fine Arts, Game Art & Design, History of Art & Visual Culture, Illustration, Industrial Design, Interior Architecture & Design, and Photography.
+CCAD also offers a Master of Fine Arts in Visual Arts: New Projects and a Masters of Design in Innovation Design Strategies.

 Life is full of movement, and you’re here to capture it.
 In the Animation program, you’ll dive right into cutting-edge animation techniques and learn 2D, 3D and experimental styles, as well as game art, motion graphics, digital modeling, and more.
 You’ll have access to industry-standard facilities and expert guidance from creative faculty.
 And you’ll work in a quick-paced, electric environment focused on pushing you to create your best work.
 Our graduates lead their fields as story artists, character animators for feature films, effect house animators, game artists, live theater effect designers, motion designers, projection mapping artists, rapid prototyping producers, television animators, and architectural visualization producers.